 Lead poisoning in children can cause serious health effects, but is easily prevented.
 The two main modes of transmission of lead into the body are through inhalation and ingestion.
 In other words, breathing in lead dust particles, eating lead based paint chips, or consuming anything with lead.
 Children at the highest risk for elevated blood lead levels are those under six years of age that live in apartments or homes that were built before 1978.
 These children are at the most risk due to their hand-mouth behaviors, and the high probability of deteriorated lead based paint in their environment.

 Lead Poisoning Prevention and Control Regulations

-These regulations were established by the Director of Health as authorized by Article 1159.98 on November 5, 2010 and take effect immediately.
+These regulations were established by the Director of Health as authorized by Chapter 364-14 and take effect immediately.
 Click on the link above to view the Regulations.
 Click on the link below to view the ordinance.